pjobson/aerohive_hiveap-330/README.md

 The HiveAP 330 is an 802.11n device sold from 2011 to 2017.

-Although these devices are obsolete, they can still be used for home
+Although these devices are obsolete, they can still be used for home networking and experiments.

 ### Features